 The depth of God calls out to our deepest level.
 He says: “Listen to my words of life.”
 He speaks to us through his Spirit and we must listen with our spirit, The Apostle Paul wrote:

 God has revealed to us through the Spirit, for the Spirit searches everything, even the depths of God.
 For what human knows what is truly human except the human spirit that is within?
 So also no one comprehends what is truly God’s except the Spirit of God.
 Now we have received not the spirit of the world but the Spirit that is from God, so that we may understand the gifts bestowed on us by God.
 And we speak of these things in words not taught by human wisdom but taught by the Spirit, interpreting spiritual things to those who are spiritual.
 (1 Corinthians 2:10-13)

 The enemy does not want us to hear God.
 God is speaking to us, but the enemy will do everything possible to distract us from hearing what is being said.
 One of his ways is to ramp up the voices of this world.
 It should come as a surprise to us that Satan controls much of the media and entertainment.
-We might find these voices stimulating and even exciting for a period of time, but their effect is not lasting.
+We might find these voices stimulating and even exciting for some time, but their effect is not last.
 Ultimately, they may be depressing.
-Clearly today’s news is purposely meant to be depressing.
+Clearly, today’s news is purposely meant to be depressing.

 But you, beloved, build yourselves up on your most holy faith; pray in the Holy Spirit; keep yourselves in the love of God; look forward to the mercy of our Lord Jesus Christ that leads to eternal life.
 (Jude 1:20-21)